ibm-cloud-docs/vmwaresolutions/vcenter/cloud_modern_bundle_overview.md

 * 1 TB for customer workload (for 20 customer VMs)
 * 2 TB for Red Hat OpenShift

-### Networking specifications for Single-node Trial for Migration and App Modernization instances
+### Networking specifications for Single-node for Migration and App Modernization instances
 {: #cloud_modern_bundle_overview-networking-specs}

 The following networking components are ordered: